netdata/netdata/packaging/docker/README.md

 ### Caddyfile

-This file needs to be placed in /opt with nams Caddyfile.
+This file needs to be placed in /opt with name `Caddyfile`.
 Here you customize your domain and you need to provide your email address to obtain a Letsencrypt certificate.
 Certificate renewal will happen automatically and will be executed internally by the caddy server.

 ```
 netdata.example.org {